drBenway/pixi-vn-wiki/start/getting-started.md

 # Getting Started

-If you have already initialized a new project for your visual novel, you move on to the [installation step](#installation)
+If you have already initialized a new project for your visual novel, you can jump to the [installation](#installation) section.

 ## Prerequisites